Christini-Lab/RTXI-data-analysis-toolkit/README.md

 ```
 $ git clone https://github.com/Christini-Lab/RTXI-data-analysis-toolkit.git
 ```
-3. If you don't have an h5 file, get an example file from the [Christini Box account](https://cornell.app.box.com/folder/78710760726).
+3. If you don't have an h5 file that you want to process, you can get an example file from the [Christini Box account](https://cornell.app.box.com/folder/78710760726).
 Copy the h5 file into the `./data/` folder in this directory.

 4. From the terminal, start a jupyter notebook session:
 ```